 Physical Education at New Park

 At New Park Primary School, we aim to deliver a high-quality PE curriculum that is accessible to all children and will enable every child to succeed and achieve their potential.
 Our purpose is to increase our children’s knowledge of what it means and the importance of leading a physically active lifestyle.
 We are passionate about the need to teach children how to cooperate and collaborate with others; as part of a team, understanding fairness and equality of play which, will embed life-long values that will benefit our children now and in the future.
 We believe that the achievements children make through Physical Education fosters and promotes the desire to be the best that they can be in other areas of our curriculum.
 Through discussion and feedback, children understand how their choices can help them to reach their full potential and how this can increase opportunities available to them.
-Our PE curriculum allows all children to access our curriculum drivers in a unique way.

 Purpose of study

 Our high-quality, clear and comprehensive Physical Education curriculum inspires all children to enjoy, succeed and excel in both competitive and non-competitive sport.
 Children are given opportunities to adopt many different roles such as performers, coaches, umpires and leaders and to explore many different indoor and outdoor activities.
 During the school year, inter-form events will take place and through these events, children are able to engage in a range of competitive sports and activities.
 We have an annual sports day where children have the chance to compete as individuals and every child is celebrated and receives an award.
 Such events build a level of resilience and encourages our children to become reflective on their performances and also helps to embed values such as fairness and respect.

 Significant sporting figures